shahzodr/DataStructures/README.md

 # DataStructures
-Files I worked with in my Data Structures course.
+The files I worked on in my Data Structures course.